 These meetings are convened in City Hall and other Civic Offices around the city.
 Members of the public can attend Council meetings by contacting their local Councillor.
-You can access webcasts of our live council meetings or view archived council meetings here.
-Further detailed information on City Council meetings, agenda and reports is available here

 The Monthly Council Meeting provides a general forum where your elected Councillors discuss issues relevant to the well-being of the city.
 The monthly meeting takes place in City Hall at 6.15pm on the first Monday of every month.
 In the event of a public holiday, the meeting takes place on the second Monday of the month.
 There is no monthly meeting in August.

 Dublin City Council is divided into 5 Local Administrative Areas which are used to coordinate the delivery of services into local communities.
 Local Area Committee Meetings are convened once a month and take place in City Hall and other Civic Centres around the City.
 Each Area Committee deals with operational matters such as road sweeping & maintenance, traffic related issues, cleansing, litter, playgrounds, grass cutting, street tree maintenance.
 They also operate on a strategic level dealing with matters pertaining to the Local Area such as taking-in-charge, building control, enforcement, new works, disposals, property, parks & heritage, planning & local area plans etc.

 Strategic Policy Committees (SPCs) are Local Authority Committees whose membership includes Elected Councillors, representatives of business, farming interests, environmental/conservation groups, trade unions and community and voluntary members.